DouweM/pebblewatch/README.md

   end
 end

-# Suddenly got a change of heart?
+# Suddenly had a change of heart?
 Just cover your ears.
 watch.stop_listening(:media_control, handler)

 # To make sure we don't miss any events, we haven't connected yet.
-# To be able to *send* stuff to the watch, we will now.
+# Because we also want to *send* stuff to the watch, we will now.
 watch.connect